Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Translation invariance

 \section{Translation invariance}

-The following lemma shows that solutions of the gCLM model with the same initial data but different choices of $x_0$ such that $u(x_0,t)=0$ differ only by a time-dependent translation in $x$. \begin{lemma} Let $\omega_0$ be some suitable initial data and $x_1,x_2$ be two continuous trajectories.
-Suppose that $(\omega_i,u_i)_{i=1,2}$ are the solutions to the gCLM model \eqref{eqt:gCLM} with $u_i(x_i,t)=0$, respectively, both starting from the same initial data $\omega_0$.
-Let $c(t)$ be a time-dependent quantity that satisfies the following ODE:
+The following lemma shows that solutions of the gCLM model with the same initial data but different choices of $x_0(t)$ such that $u(x_0(t),t)=0$ differ only by a time-dependent translation in $x$. \begin{lemma} Let $\omega_0$ be some suitable initial data and $x_1(t),x_2(t)$ be two continuous trajectories.
+Suppose that $(\omega_i,u_i)_{i=1,2}$ are the solutions to the gCLM model \eqref{eqt:gCLM} with $u_i(x_i(t),t)=0$, respectively, both starting from the same initial data $\omega_0$.
+Let $c(t)$ be a time-dependent quantity that solves

 Then it holds that

 \end{lemma}